jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Hiring

-To launch a SaaS bootstrapping.
 Early hiring and hiring the right people is one of the keys for early success and long-term development.

 | Position we're hiring              | Amount |
 | ---------------------------------- | ------ |